arminreiter/AzureBillingApi/README.md

 # AzureBillingApi
 .net library that reads data from the azure rest billing apis.

-Currently works best if start and end date are the same as the billing period (cycle).
-If it's not, then the cost calculation could be wrong because of the included units and different meter rates.
+Currently works best if start and end date are the same as the billing period (cycle). **If it's not, then the cost calculation could be wrong because of the included units and different meter rates.**

-***more detailed description will follow***
+Please find a detailed description at my blog: https://codehollow.com/2017/02/using-the-azure-billing-api-to-calculate-the-costs/

 ## Usage
 ### Getting the costs (combination of usage data and ratecard data)